 Herschel Walker participated in the 1980 Academy of Achievement program as the valedictorian of his class and the most sought-after high school football player in the nation.

-At the University of Georgia, Walker set an NCAA freshman rushing record and helped capture the national collegiate football title.
-He earned consensus All-American honors three consecutive years, set 10 NCAA records, 15 Southeastern Conference records, 30 Georgia all-time records, and capped a sensational college career by earning the 1982 Heisman Trophy in his junior year.
+As a freshman at the University of Georgia, Herschel Walker ran for 1,616 yards, scoring 15 touchdowns, and setting an NCAA freshman rushing record.
+He led the Bulldogs to victory in 12 out of 12 games, including the national collegiate championship.
+Walker earned consensus All-American honors three consecutive years, set 10 NCAA records, 15 Southeastern Conference records, 30 Georgia all-time records, and capped a sensational college career by earning the coveted Heisman Trophy in his junior year.

 In 1983, Walker gave up his final year of collegiate eligibility and turned professional, joining the New Jersey Generals of the short-lived United States Football League.
 Walker dominated the league, earning Most Valuable Player honors and setting the single-season pro football rushing record (2,411 yards).
 After his first pro season, he finished his bachelor of science degree in criminal justice at the University of Georgia.